kac89/vulnrepo-server/README.md

 # VULNRΞPO Server

+*Please note that this is just example how to integrate with VULNRΞPO.
+The server is intended for personal use!*

 The server was written in the go language, so make sure do you have it installed. https://golang.org/dl/

 ## How to start: